akrug23/cache_buster/readme.md

 /css/style.css?1266264101
 ```

-*Server Root*
+_Server Root_

 If your file isn't being read by the plugin then the server root might not be the right path.
 The plugin assumes that your file will reside on your server's DOCUMENT_ROOT variable.
 If this is not accurate you can manually define the root with the root_path parameter.

 ```
 {exp:cache_buster file="/css/style.css" root_path="/home/mysite/subdirectory/templates"}
 ```

 ## Change Log

+**_Mar 27th, 2018: 3.0.0_**

+* Feature: EE4.x compatibility added

 **_Apr 28th, 2017: 2.0.0_**